evanfinnigan/monster_lazer/README.md

 Game was originally built from this tutorial: http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/

-All images and artwork was created by Evan Finnigan.
+All artwork was created by Evan Finnigan.
-Artwork created using paint.net
+Artwork was created using paint.net